 Amid the late spring, Swords quit going to the eatery.
 Salazar didn’t understand he had passed away until she discovered his name in the local obituaries.

-A couple days before Christmas, Salazar was given a tremendous surprise from Swords.
+A couple of days before Christmas, Salazar was given a tremendous surprise from Swords.
 He had left her $50,000 and a Buick in his will for amazing waitress service!